1. Home

 • Define the contact surface

-• If the punching is caused by a column, you’ll see the section dimensions here.
+• If the punching is caused by a column, you’ll see the area of the cross-section here.

-• If the punching is caused by a point load or support, you’ll see a default contact surface (0,028m²).
-The user must modify this to the correct value.
+• If the punching is caused by a point load or support, you’ll see a default contact surface (=0,028m²).
+You have to modify this to the correct value.

-In both cases, the adaptability of the contact value can be used to verify the effect of a thicker column/support, without having to reanalyse the whole model.
+In both cases, the contact surface can be adjusted to verify the effect of a thicker column/support, without having to reanalyse the whole model.

 • Define the plate thickness